gnye8/RBP_Prediction/README.md

 RNA-binding proteins play key roles in RNA processing, localization, translation, and stability.
 Predicting their binding sites is crucial for understanding post-transcriptional gene regulation.
 While experimental methods like CLIP-seq can identify these interactions, they are time-consuming and resource-intensive.

-This project explores how deep learning can be used to predict RBP-RNA interactions directly from sequence data — a step toward accelerating hypothesis generation in RNA biology.
+This project explores how deep learning can be used to predict RBP-RNA interactions directly from sequence data, a step toward accelerating RNA biology.

 ---